 Events & Opportunities

 - In the U.S., youth between the ages of 13 and 21 may enter the Young Reporters for the Environment USA competition in one of three age categories, as individuals or as part of a class or group.
 Participants investigate an environmental issue and report on it in writing, photography, or video.
 Entries must be relevant to participants’ local community, connect to a global perspective, include possible solutions, and be disseminated to an appropriate target audience.
 Winners will be selected in each age bracket for each media type.
 First-place winners in each category will continue to the international competition.
-Deadline was March 15, 2014.
+Deadline: Mar 15, 2017.

-- To encourage students to sharpen their abilities to communicate the outdoor experience, the Outdoor Writers Association of America offers the annual Norm Strung Youth Writing Contest.
+- To encourage students to sharpen their abilities to communicate the outdoor experience, the Outdoor Writers Association of America offers the annual Norm Strung Youth Writing Awards.
 The contest features separate categories for poetry and prose, with cash awards in each, for two different divisions, senior (grades 9-12) and junior (grades 6-8).
 The work must have been published in a newsletter, newspaper, magazine, literary collection, etc. during the previous calendar year.
 The publication can be school or club related, or commercial.
-Deadline was March 15, 2014.
+Deadline: Mar 15, 2017.

 - The Livingston Awards for Young Journalists, for excellence by professionals under the age of 35, judge print, broadcast and online entries against one another, a practice of increasing interest as technology blurs traditional distinctions between rival branches of the profession.
 Three $10,000 prizes.
-Deadline was February 1, 2014.
+Deadline: Feb 1, 2017.

 2013 Annual High Country News Student Essay Contest: Strides in Sustainability